ehrpg/qstar/docs/index.md

 Endurance is determined by rolling a number of dice equal to your **Might rank** and then adding the base endurance pool of your race to the results.
-Which dice is rolled is also determined by the race.
+Which dice are rolled is also determined by the race.

 Endurance recovers once the character has had enough time to rest (usually resting eight hours) without interruptions.
 Whenever you permanently increase or